chesterchou1/hugo-portfolio/content/home/intro.md

 ---

 👋🏻 Hi, there!
 I'm **Chester**. <br>
-Born and raised in Tainan, currently base in Taipei <br>
+Born and raised in Tainan, currently base in Taipei, still missing the beachside and sunshine in 西子灣. <br>

+Creating is my true passion, and I pour my heart and soul into every project I undertake.

+My aspirations and standards are set high, as I hope to become a well-rounded creator in both the business world and the realm of music production.

+Below I present part of what I've accomplished in the past years, to show my specialties in strategic planning, business analysis, commercial visual design.
+Feel free to look around and DM me if there's any questions.
 <!-- life components: 🌅 🎸 🎧 🐶 📺 💻 🚴🏼 -->
 <!-- <i class="fa-brands fa-spotify" style="color: #146aff;"></i> -->
-Check out my [resumé](/about/) and portfolio below!

 <br>